Terry Kupers

-Early life
+Early life and education

-Kupers was born on October 14, 1943, in Philadelphia, Pennsylvania, the third of six children born to Edward Carlton Kupers, M.D. and Frances Shirley Kupers (nee Praissman).
-His father was a doctor who served in the Army Air Force during WWII and his mother was a nurse and caregiver to their six children.
-Kupers attended public schools in Los Angeles and graduated from Fairfax High School in 1960, where he was a member of the Ephebians honor society.
+Kupers was born on October 14, 1943, in Philadelphia, Pennsylvania, the third of six children born to Jewish parents Edward Carlton Kupers, M.D. and Frances Shirley Kupers (nee Praissman).
+His father was a doctor who served in the U.S. Army Air Forces during World War II, and his mother was a nurse and caregiver to their six children.
+After the war, the family returned to Los Angeles, where Kupers grew up.
+He attended public schools, graduating from Fairfax High School in 1960, where he was a member of the Ephebians honor society.

-Education
+Kupers attended Stanford University, graduating in 1964 with a BA in Psychology.
+He graduated from UCLA School of Medicine in 1968.
+He then completed an internship at Kings County Hospital and Downstate Medical Center in Brooklyn, New York in 1969.

-Kupers graduated from Stanford University in 1964 with a BA in Psychology.
-In 1968, he graduated from UCLA School of Medicine.
-He completed an internship at Kings County Hospital and Downstate Medical Center in Brooklyn, New York in 1969.
 Following his internship, Kupers undertook a three-year Psychiatry Residency at the UCLA Neuropsychiatric Institute, spending an elective year at the Tavistock Institute in England studying object relations theory and brief psychotherapy.
 He later pursued a postdoctoral fellowship at the UCLA Neuropsychiatric Institute, specializing in social and community psychiatry, and earned his master's degree in Social Psychiatry in 1974.